-If you looked at price versus service, the first type of supermarket would be bottom left and Waitrose would be top right.
+If you look at price versus service, the first type of supermarket would be bottom left and Waitrose would be top right.

 A brand is a promise.
 It is the offer that the enterprise holds out to the marketplace.
 For example, you always know that you can return goods to John Lewis (in the UK) and that they will not make a fuss.

 If you have a clear strategy that is embodied with your marketing plan, things will go better for you.
-The plan would include your decisions on positioning, differentiation and brand, amongst other things.
+The plan should include your decisions on positioning, differentiation and brand, amongst other things.

 Does all of this apply to services?
-The brief answer is that, yes, it does.
+The answer is that, yes, it does.

 Website not working?
-This may well be to do with the lack of a marketing plan and the clear direction that it gives you with regards to positioning, differentiation etc.
+Promotional campaigns not delivering?
+This may be to do with the lack of a marketing plan and the clear direction that it gives you with regards to positioning, differentiation and brand.